KranNaut/EasyCon/README.md

-# To Cotainerize the application we have used Github actions
+# To Containerize the application we have used Github actions
 1. Create the [Dockerfile](https://github.com/KranNaut/EasyCon/blob/master/Dockerfile) to your projects root folder